rushikeshdikey/rushikeshdikey/README.md

-## Hi 👋, I'm a System Anaylst working in Pune, India
+## Hi 👋, I'm a System Analyst working in Pune, India

 #### Now